yanliji/FineFS-dataset/README.md

 ## What's more
 Please refer to the file `Appendix.pdf` for more details.
-If you have any questions about this dataset including wishing to evaluate your algorithm on this dataset, feel free to contact us by e-mail [yanliji@uestc.edu.cn](yanliji@uestc.edu.cn).
+If you have any questions about this dataset including wishing to evaluate your algorithm on this dataset, feel free to contact us.